Huddly/sdk/README.md

 It is also possible to install both of them and configure the SDK which one to use for discovery and/or communication.

 ### Setting up the sdk instance
-The example blow illustrates how to setup the SDK instance to communicate with a Huddly camera connected to the host machine.
+The example below illustrates how to setup the SDK instance to communicate with a Huddly camera connected to the host machine.
 Start by creating the sdk and the transport apis:

 ```javascript
 const HuddlyDeviceAPIUSB = require('@huddly/device-api-usb').default;